 Step 5:

 Roll out some gum paste thinly and cut out 2 small windows for each side of the train.
-Glue them on with tylo glue.
+Glue them on with Tylo glue.

 Step 6:

 Roll out some gum paste (about 4-5mm thick) and roll it out large enough to cut, both wheels and roof for the train.
-Find 2 different sizes of piping tips or circle cutters and cut out 1 pair of large and 3 pair of small wheels.
-I have used round piping tips to emboss the center of the wheels.
-Set the wheels aside to dry.
-Then cut out a square piece of gum paste for the roof and glue it on with tylo glue.
+Find 2 different sizes of piping tips or circle cutters and cut out 1 pair of large and 3 pairs of small wheels.

 Step 7: